NEW! Online Orders

 Power BowlV GF – Salad greens, quinoa, roasted butternut squash, garbanzo beans, cucumbers, red peppers and roasted red onions with a lemon tahini dressing

 Add-On: Choice of Protein GF DF – Grilled, herb-marinated organic chicken breast or grilled tofu can be added to a salad or power bowl

 All sandwiches are served with fresh fruit and coleslaw

-Vegetable Wrap VG – Hummus, farro, roasted portabella mushrooms, butternut squash and feta chees in a whole wheat wrap
+Vegetable Wrap VG – Butternut squash hummus, plum currant chutney, roasted portabella mushrooms, bell peppers, red onion, roasted carrots and mozzarella cheese in a whole wheat wrap

 Carolina Mustard Pulled Pork Sandwich DF – Duroc pulled pork on a fresh baked bun with dill pickles

 Cuban Style Chickpea Stew V GF – This delicious stew is made with chickpeas, butternut squash, sweet potatoes and Cuban spices.
 Served over rice with a side salad.